 You simply can't blow an ugly soap bubble.
 But in The Bubblearium you can make a square soap bubble and a soap bubble so huge that you can stand inside it.
 Come give it a try!

-The Bubblearium is the Experimentarium’s new soap bubble area where you can blow bubbles big and small, discover the science behind soap bubbles.
+The Bubblearium is Experimentarium’s soap bubble area.
+Here you can blow bubbles, large and small, and discover the fascinating science behind soap bubbles.

-Here, you can be surrounded by a soap bubble, and experience what it is like standing right inside it.
+Here, you can be surrounded by a soap bubble and experience what it is like standing right inside it.
 You can even try closing the bubble above your head.

 Have you ever noticed that you can see yourself and your surroundings reflected in a soap bubble.
 And if you look closer, you can see that the bubble also produces a mirror reflection.

 Use the light table, and examine the colours of the soap bubbles by using different coloured lights.
 Watch how the colours of the bubble change with time as the liquid in the bubble evaporates.